moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 To generate **point_cloud** configuration parameters, see the following example:

-NOTE: this configuration is not valid for the Panda robot arm because it does not have a ``head_mounted_kinect`` camera.
+.. note:: This configuration is not valid for the Panda robot arm because it does not have a ``head_mounted_kinect`` camera.

 .. image:: perception/setup_assistant_panda_3d_perception_point_cloud.png
    :width: 700px